SB 1359: Gas Transition Responsibility and Electrification Act.

 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including gas corporations.
 Existing law authorizes the commission to fix the rates and charges for every public utility and requires that those rates and charges be just and reasonable.

-This bill would require the commission, before approving any capital investment by a gas corporation for natural gas distribution infrastructure exceeding $5,000,000, $10,000,000, to determine that the proposed investment is consistent with the states greenhouse gas emission reduction targets, and would require a gas corporation seeking approval of an investment to demonstrate certain requirements are satisfied. provide evidence regarding specified factors.
+This bill would require the commission, before approving any capital investment by a gas corporation for natural gas distribution infrastructure exceeding $10,000,000, to determine that the proposed investment is consistent with the states greenhouse gas emission reduction targets, and would require a gas corporation seeking approval of an investment to provide evidence regarding specified factors.
 The bill would require the commission to develop a framework for the orderly and equitable transition of the natural gas distribution system, as provided.
-The bill would prohibit the commission from approving a gas corporation to recover from ratepayers the costs of hydrogen blending, as defined, in a gas distribution system unless the commission makes a written finding that specified conditions are met.
 The bill would require each gas corporation to establish a Gas Infrastructure Decommissioning Trust, require the trust to be funded through shareholder contributions, and prohibit contributions to the trust from being recovered from ratepayers.
-The bill would require each gas corporation, beginning January 1, 2030, to annually file with the commission a climate transition risk report, as specified.
-The bill would prohibit a gas corporation, beginning January 1, 2030, from extending new natural gas service to residential or mixed-use developments unless the applicant pays the full cost of the extension, including a surcharge reflecting the expected cost of future decommissioning. all costs that would otherwise be borne by existing ratepayers.
+The bill would require each gas corporation, beginning January 1, 2030, to annually file with the commission a transition report, as specified.
+The bill would prohibit a gas corporation, beginning January 1, 2030, from extending new natural gas service to residential or mixed-use developments unless the applicant pays the full cost of the extension, including all costs that would otherwise be borne by existing ratepayers.
 The bill would require the commission to initiate a rulemaking to implement the above-described provisions on or before July 1, 2029.

 Under existing law, a violation of the Public Utilities Act or an order, decision, rule, direction, demand, or requirement of the commission is a crime.